-The Sergeant (level 3) will meet with the inmate in an attempt to resolve the grievance.
+- The Sergeant (level 2) will meet with the inmate in an attempt to resolve the grievance.
 Inmates may present any relevant information to the Sergeant for consideration.
-The Sergeant will consider all facts and make a determination whether or not to grant, partially grant, or reject the inmate grievance.

-- The Sergeant will draft a written statement with a final determination on the status of the grievance.
+The Sergeant will consider all facts and make a determination whether the grievance is founded, unfounded, or reject the inmate grievance. - The Sergeant will draft a written statement with a determination on the status of the grievance.
 The Sergeant will provide the inmate with a copy of the written finding.
-A written statement of the final results will be provided to the inmate by the end of the next business day. - o If the inmate is satisfied with the final resolution, the inmate may acknowledge his/her satisfaction either orally or in writing.
-The Sergeant can then note if the issue is resolved or not. - If the inmate is not satisfied with the resolution determined by the Sergeant, the inmate may appeal the level three decision to the level four officer, the Lieutenant.
+A written statement of the results will be provided to the inmate by the end of the next business day. - If the inmate is satisfied with the resolution, the inmate will sign the grievance form approving the resolution and terminate the grievance. - If the inmate is not satisfied with the resolution determined by the Sergeant, the inmate may request the grievance be sent to the Captain or Lieutenant for a level three appeal.

-The Lieutenant will accept and review the appeal from the inmate, as soon as possible, which should be within two (2) business days of the Sergeant's decision.
+The Captain or Lieutenant (level 3) will accept and review the appeal from the inmate, as soon as possible, which should be within 14 days of the Sergeant's decision.